hadialqattan/online-tictactoe/client/README.md

     ![win](https://github.com/HadiZakiAlQattan/online-tictactoe/blob/master/client/docs/win.gif?raw=true)

 ## Losing case
-* AI engine level wont increased.
+* AI engine level will not increased.
 * the game will reseted.
 * your symbol will changed.